Skip to main content

 Number of Learning Hours for this Course

 Members who complete this course receive 5.5 hours of Act 48 and/or a certificate that may apply for Chapter 14 hours.
 Your employer has sole discretion to determine if this course qualifies for Chapter 14 hours.
-The 5.5 hours for this course include 2 hours to read, 1 hour for the Reflection Guide, and 2.5 hours for attending and participating in the live sessions.
+The 5.5 hours for this course include 1 hour for the pre-reading activities, 2 hours to read, 1 hour for the Reflection Guide, and 1.5 hours for the discussions.

 Self enrollment (Student)